 Thankfully, Thematic makes it super easy to get quality royalty free music from real artists for your videos – for free! ✅

 Thematic is the go-to source to get the best free music for YouTube videos.
 You can use the music from Thematic forever, worldwide, and no matter how many (or few) followers you have.
 In addition, you can even use the music in sponsored or branded content with no problems!

-As a content creator, you already have plenty of things to worry about, like content quality, viewer count, insights, and growing a YouTube audience.
-With Thematic, you get to use a wide selection of songs from the best new music artists (like Fiji Blue, Naomi, frumhere, and Elli Moore)..
+As a content creator, you already have plenty of things to worry about, like content quality, viewer count, insights, and growing a YouTube channel.
+With Thematic, you get to use a wide selection of songs from the best new music artists (like Fiji Blue, Naomi, frumhere, and Elli Moore).
 Above all, you no longer have to worry about copyright claims, disputes, or strikes against your videos.

 The best part is, creating an account on Thematic is totally free and you get to keep 100% of your ad revenue with our claim-free experience.
 If all this has gotten you interested in creating video content with some great music, get started today!
 It’s simple 💪

-One last tip to growing a YouTube audience!
+One last tip on how to grow a YouTube channel!

 Think of some of the largest brands in the world – McDonald’s, Intel, and even Farmer’s Insurance.
 Or perhaps your favorite TV show (like Friends, How I Met Your Mother, or Sex and the City).